opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/braintree/HOSTED-FIELDS/README.md

 * Paypal support

 ## Known Issues
-* Refunds currently fail if initiated before they are sent to Settlement ** Workaround manual process of refunding in Braintree based on failed transactions in OPF, then manual update of stuck OPF transaction.
+* Card Refunds currently fail if initiated before they are sent to Settlement ** Workaround manual process of refunding in Braintree based on failed transactions in OPF, then manual update of stuck OPF transaction.

 ## Planned Backlog Items
-* Document PayPal Setup
 * Applepay / Googlepay Support